 Acceleration Abstraction Layer

-FEC Profiles
+High-PHY Profiles

 Copyright © 2020 by the O-RAN ALLIANCE e.V.

 By using, accessing or downloading any part of this O-RAN specification document, including by copying, saving, distributing, displaying or preparing derivatives of, you agree to be and are bound to the terms of the O-RAN Adopter License Agreement contained in the Annex ZZZ of this specification.
 All other rights reserved.